-Mastopexy, (also know as a breast lift, scars take a much longer time to fade than liposuction scars due to the size of the scars.
+Mastopexy, (also know as a breast lift, scars can take a while to heal due to the size of the scars.
 Dr. Urzola uses an anchor lift for his explant patients.
 It’s the oldest mastopexy technique, considered by many surgeons to be the “gold standard” for women requiring a significant amount of skin to be removed in order to achieve a better shape and perkier breast.
 It’s also the most invasive method and leaves the largest scar.
 This technique involves 3 incisions: one around the edge of the areola, one vertically from the bottom of the areola to the breast crease, and one along the inframammary fold where doctors try to hide it in the breast crease.

 No one wants extra scars that are not necessary and many explant patients try to avoid a breast lift at all cost even when it is needed.
-This sets them up for a poor result and possibly more surgical procedures in the future.
 Dr. Urzola will not recommend a breast lift unless he feels it is necessary for the best outcome.

 If doing explant only, Dr. Urzola will do his best to use your existing scars if implants were placed under the fold of the breast.

 – Keep your arms close to your side after a breast lift

 – Wear the compression garments that you have been instructed to wear.
 These will reduce inflammation and minimize scarring.